Rubber Chemistry and Technology

 Rubber Chemistry and Technology is a quarterly peer-reviewed scientific journal covering fundamental research and technical developments relating to chemistry, materials science, and engineering of rubber, elastomers, and related materials.
 It was established in 1928, with Carroll C. Davis as its first editor-in-chief.
 The current editor-in-chief is Christopher G. Robertson.
-The journal is published by the American Chemical Society's Rubber Division.
+The journal is published by the ACS Rubber Division.

 The journal currently publishes four issues per year containing original research contributions and review articles.

 Abstracting and indexing

 The journal is abstracted indexed in:

 According to the Journal Citation Reports, the journal has a 2021 impact factor of 2.081.

 Past editors

 The following persons have been editors-in-chief of the journal: